-You rely on Cisco’s hardware to power your data center, and your team of Cisco specialists handles initial configuration and ongoing management of this equipment.
-But the specialized knowledge required to manage the Cisco network leads to siloed change management processes, lengthy conference calls, and an avalanche of tickets every time you need to deploy changes that span compute and network.
+You rely on both Cisco’s hardware to power your data center, and your team of Cisco specialists to handle the configuration and ongoing management of this equipment.
+However, the specialized knowledge required to manage the Cisco network, and the onset of tool proliferation, operational costs and consistency across the organization have likely become a major concern for IT leaders.

 The native NX-OS Puppet agent for Nexus 9000, 7000, 6000, 5000 and 3000 switches enables network administrators to automate Day One, Day Two and Day Three operations simply by specifying the desired state of the network in Puppet code, using the Cisco Puppet module available on the Puppet Forge.
 Using infrastructure as code to manage the network offers these benefits:

 - DevOps proliferation.
 Apply DevOps collaboration practices to networking, not just compute.